interstellarYachtClub/bpmTools/README.md

 # Welcome to BPM Tools!

 This is an app aimed at helping electronic music producers and especially those without a strong music background.
+It is temporarily deployed and available from [HERE](https://heuristic-ritchie-6e0337.netlify.app/) but will require further development and polish until I plan to share it with the music production community at large.

 ## What does this app do?
 Currently this page has two sections.
 More will be added later.